About... Roman Numerals

 Numerals must be arranged in descending order of size.

-For example, three ways that sixteen could be written are XVI, XIIIIII, VVVI; the first being the preferred form as it uses the least number of numerals.
+For example, the number sixteen could be written as XVI or XIIIIII, with the first being the preferred form as it uses the least number of numerals.
+We could not write IIIIIIIIIIIIIIII because we are making X (ten) from smaller denominations, nor could we write VVVI because the second and third rule are being broken.

 The "descending size" rule was introduced to allow the use of subtractive combinations.
 For example, four can be written IV because it is one before five.
-As the rule requires that the numerals be arranged in order of size it should be clear to a reader that the presence of a smaller numeral out of place, so to speak, was unambiguously to be subtracted from the following numeral.
-For example, nineteen could be written XIX = X + IX (9).
-Note also how the rule requires X (ten) be placed before IX (nine), and IXX would not be an acceptable configuration.
+As the rule requires that the numerals be arranged in order of size it should be clear to a reader that the presence of a smaller numeral out of place, so to speak, was unambiguously to be subtracted from the following numeral rather than added.

 Generally the Romans tried to use as few numerals as possible when displaying numbers.
-For this reason, XIX would be the preferred form of nineteen over other valid combinations, like XVIIII or XVIV.
-However, this was NOT a rule and there still remain in Rome many examples where economy of numerals has not been employed.
-For example, in the famous Colesseum the the numerals above the forty-ninth entrance is written XXXXVIIII and not IL nor XLIX (see rules below).
+For this reason, XIX would be the preferred form of nineteen over other valid combinations, like XIIIIIIIII or XVIIII.

-Despite this, over time we have continued to introduce new restrictive rules.
-By mediaeval times it had become standard practice to avoid more than three consecutive identical numerals.
-That is, IV would be written instead of IIII, IX would be used instead of VIIII, and so on.
-In addition, the subtractive combinations had the following rules superimposed:
+By mediaeval times it had become standard practice to avoid more than three consecutive identical numerals by taking advantage of the more compact subtractive combinations.
+That is, IV would be written instead of IIII, IX would be used instead of IIIIIIIII or VIIII, and so on.

 - I can only be placed before V and X.